DjebbZ/browserify-nodejs-paris/README.md

 - `1` : Basic usage of Browserify
 - `2` : Show usage of core node modules and globals
 - `3` : Transforms : browserify-shim, module pattern, deamdify
+- `4` : debowerify to use a Bower module